lineality/definition_behavior_studies/README.md

 clean, and
 revenant.

-On my honor, I will do my best to, to do my duty to, to guide my projects: obey the scout law, to help other people at all times, to keep myself,
+On my honor, I will do my best to, to do my duty to, to guide projects: obey the scout law, to help other people at all times, to keep myself,